trose16/big-biz-mvp/readme.md

 ### Advanced Frontend UI/UX:

+* Make it prettier.
+Ya know I started as a designer so I'd want the entire experience to be more asthetically pleasing in terms of look and feel.
+As of now it's pretty utilitarian.

 * Implement image uploads (frontend to backend) instead of just URL links.

 * Add client-side form validation for a smoother user experience.